Sporting de Gijón: 2014–2022: Los guajes and a new decline

 On 4 May 2014, Abelardo Fernández was appointed as head coach after José Ramón Sandoval was sacked.
-In his first season at the first squad, Abelardo could not achieve the promotion to La Liga after being eliminated in the semifinals of the play-offs by Las Palmas.
+In his first season, he could not win Gijón promotion to La Liga after being eliminated in the semi-finals of the play-offs by Las Palmas.

 However, the manager extended his contract for two years.
 Sporting was not allowed to sign any player out from the reserve team during 2014–15 season due to the non-payments, but despite this disadvantage, Sporting once again returned to La Liga with a squad where 17 players played before in the reserve team or any of the youth teams of the club.
 After only two losses in all the season, Sporting promoted in the last round by beating 3–0 Real Betis at Benito Villamarín stadium and a late equaliser conceded by rival Girona in their separate match against CD Lugo, when Sporting's game just finished.

 During its comeback season, Sporting had the same sanction due to a delay in payments to the players during the previous season.
 The club was only allowed to sign, by loan, three new under-23 players without experience in La Liga (Antonio Sanabria from Roma, Alen Halilović from Barcelona and Omar Mascarell from Real Madrid).

 The season started with a 0–0 draw against Real Madrid, managed by Rafa Benítez, at El Molinón.
 Despite an irregular path, Sporting obtained very important wins like a 1–0 at Mestalla, a 2–1 against Atlético Madrid or a 5–1 against Real Sociedad.
 After earning a 1–1 draw at Getafe, the club finally avoided relegation in the last round after beating Villarreal by 2–0 and taking advantage of the win of Real Betis against Getafe.
 The era of Abelardo ended in January 2017, when he left the club after earning only five points in 15 matches and, despite changing the manager, the club was finally relegated again to Segunda División.

 In the successive years, Sporting remained in Segunda División, only playing the promotion play-offs in 2018.
 The club continued a decline until 2022, where it narrowly avoided relegation to the third division.
 Abelardo came back to ensure the place in Segunda in the latest four rounds.

 2022–present: Grupo Orlegi as new owners

 On 28 June 2022, majority shareholder Javier Fernández sold the club to Mexican group Orlegi Sports by €43m, thus becoming the second highest sale of a club in Spain.
-Alejandro Irarragorri the first foreign President of the club.
+Alejandro Irarragorri became the first foreign President of the club.

+After two first seasons narrowly avoiding relegation to the third division, in 2024 Sporting Gijón qualified again to the promotion play-offs to La Liga.
+However, it was eliminated in the first round against Espanyol.